Doesn't Man's Best Friend Deserve More than Life on a Chain?

 • Tips: Hang a jingle bell on the door and jingle it when you take your dog out.
 He will learn to ring the bell when he needs to go out.

 Install a dog door.
 Dog doors are a wonderful invention!
 Dogs quickly learn to come and go on their own.
-You can buy dog doors at pet stores and discount stores.

 Read a schedule of a typical day of crate training.